Yefim Maizel - OAC Summer Program Artistic Director, Stage Director

 Jane Randolph's 25 years of experience teaching voice to students has led her across North America: from L'Atelier de L'Opéra de Montréal and L'Université de Montréal to establishing private studios in San Diego, San Francisco and New York.
 Her students have sung in major national and international opera companies and have been winners of countless prestigious competitions, such as the Metropolitan Opera National Council Auditions, the San Francisco Opera Auditions and the Operalia-Domingo Competition.
 After completing her studies at the University of California at Santa Barbara, the University of California at Los Angeles and the Hochschule fur Musik in Freiburg, Germany, Ms. Randolph spent four seasons as a coloratura soprano at the Staatstheater in Luzern, Switzerland.
 She subsequently enjoyed an extensive career in opera, recital and oratorio in the United States, Europe, and Australia.
 Ms. Randolph is renowned for her commitment to her students as well as her passion for the art of singing.

-Robert Britton - Alexander Technique Specialist
+Josephine Gray - Alexander Technique Specialist

 Marcie Stapp - Lyric Diction